Experiences of moral injury in Canadian public safety personnel

-In 2021, the Atlas Institute, in partnership with The Royal, conducted a study of the types of situations that violate the morals, values, and ethics of public safety personnel – those who work in services that play a vital role in protecting our communities and the people who live in them.
-The intent of the study was also to better understand moral injury in public safety personnel within the Canadian context specifically.
+The Atlas Institute, in partnership with The Royal, conducted a study of the types of situations that violate the morals, values and ethics of public safety personnel (PSP) — those who work in services that play a vital role in protecting our communities and the people who live in them.
+The intent of the study was also to better understand moral injury in PSP specifically within the Canadian context.

 Executive summary: Experiences of moral injury in Canadian public safety personnel